laboon/ebook/text/25_test_plans.md

 A __paused__ test is one that has started, but had to be put on hold for some period of time.
 This allows other testers and managers to know the status of a test and the progress a tester has been made.
 It also ensures that another tester doesn't step in and start doing the test that has already been started by another tester.
 A test case may be paused for quotidian reasons, like the tester going to lunch, or something directly related to the system under test, such as leaving the lab to get new test data.
 In any case, the assumption is that the tester will get back to working on this test as soon as he or she returns, not that the test itself cannot be executed (that is covered by the "blocked" status, below).

 A __running__ test is one which has started, but has not yet completed, and thus the final result is not yet known.
 This is usually used in cases where the test takes a long time to complete, and the tester would like other testers to know that it is being executed.
-Although technically all tests enter a running state for a brief period of time (when the tester is executing the execution steps), unless there is some sort of automation, this status is only set when the test is long-running.
+Although technically all tests enter a running state for a brief period of time (when the tester is executing the execution steps), unless there is some sort of automation, this status is usually only set when the test is long-running.

 In some cases, a test cannot be executed at the present time.
 This can be due to external factors (such as a piece of testing equipment not being available) or internal factors (such as a piece of functionality not being completed, or impossible to test due to other defects present in the system).
 In such cases, the test can be marked as __blocked__.
 This indicates that the test cannot currently be run, although it may be run in a future test case when the issues blocking its execution have been removed.